Petroleum Products Corporation

 In 2009, EPA and the U.S. Army Corps of Engineers finalized an Interagency Agreement to conduct a remedial investigation and feasibility study for OU-2.
 The results of this investigation will include the selection of a cleanup plan for contaminated soil.

-The OU-1 oil recovery system continues to collect waste oil from ground water.
+The OU-1 oil recovery system continued to collect waste oil from ground water until September 2012.

 EPA completed the site’s third Five-Year Review in 2010 and plans to complete the next Five-Year Review in 2015.